 Increased Civil and Criminal Penalties

 ECRA increases the current inflation-adjusted maximum civil penalty for violations of the EAR to the greater of $300,000 or twice the value of the underlying transaction.
-Criminal penalties for willful violations remain the same at the greater of $1 million per violation or twice the value of the gain or loss from the transaction.
-Criminal penalties also may include imprisonment for a maximum of 20 years.
+Criminal penalties for willful violations are up to $1 million per violation and imprisonment for a maximum of 20 years.
 Notably, these penalties also will apply to violations of the anti-boycott regulations.

 ECRA is part of a concerted effort to curtail the transfer of sensitive U.S. technologies, particularly to China.
 The changes highlighted above — the tightening of export controls on emerging and foundational technologies, increased scrutiny of export license applications and expanded jurisdiction over U.S. persons providing foreign defense intelligence services — are all designed to preserve and protect U.S. national security and technological advancement.
 Enhanced coordination between CFIUS and Commerce is likely to capture more transactions involving critical technology for a close examination of the associated technology.
 Foreign access to emerging and foundational technologies is likely to require export licenses issued by Commerce under increased scrutiny, including in connection with pre-existing arrangements such as joint ventures and with respect to current foreign national employees of U.S. companies.
 Furthermore, companies engaged in the aerospace, defense or intelligence industries may see increased licensing obligations for the provision of services by U.S. persons.